 Canadian Tax Measures: Fair Treatment for All Industries

-In Canada, all businesses can deduct certain expenses and the oil and natural gas industry is no different.
+In Canada, all businesses can deduct certain expenses and the natural gas and oil industry is no different.
 Tax measures are not subsidies.
 A true subsidy confers a benefit on one sector or company that is not available to others.

 Legitimate tax measures are available to all industries.
 The government’s goal is to ensure the neutrality of the tax system between sectors that differ in their capital intensity, revenue stream generation, and production lifecycle, thereby removing any tax bias against them.

-For oil and natural gas companies operating in Canada, taxable income is computed in accordance with the common principles of business and accounting practice.
-In general, there is not a special tax regime for oil and natural gas producers.
+For natural gas and oil companies operating in Canada, taxable income is computed in accordance with the common principles of business and accounting practice.
+In general, there is not a special tax regime for natural gas and oil producers.
 (Source: Global Oil and Gas Tax Guide 2017, Ernst and Young)

 The deduction of capital costs under these tax measures does not mean the government loses revenue.
 In fact, the taxes paid over a project’s lifetime remain the same, whether a corporation deducts capital costs up front or expenses them over several years.
 Further, allowing companies to deduct costs up front means a company can immediately reinvest that capital into its business, supporting improvement and expansion that will create more jobs, provide more revenue to government, and generate general economic growth.

-Under Canada’s current tax system, all businesses can deduct capital costs, so categorizing the oil and natural gas sector as subsidized implies that all industrial sectors are subsidized.
+Under Canada’s current tax system, all businesses can deduct capital costs, so categorizing the natural gas and oil sector as subsidized implies that all industrial sectors are subsidized.